In the centre of an innovation ecosystem

 - 9 university hospitals (28 hospitals in total)

-- New world class research facilities ESS (European Spallation Source) & MAX IV
+- New world-class research facilities ESS (European Spallation Source) & MAX IV

-More information on Medicon Valley at https://mediconvalley.greatercphregion.com/about-medicon-valley.
+More information on Medicon Valley can be found on the Greater Copenhagen website.